-EBCE’s Demand Response Pilot program is an optional rate that offers businesses an opportunity to receive a rebate in exchange for responding to price signals during up to 15 Peak Pricing Event Days per year, typically occurring on the hottest days of the summer.
+EBCE’s Demand Response program is an optional rate that offers businesses an opportunity to receive a rebate in exchange for responding to price signals during up to 15 Peak Pricing Event Days per year, typically occurring on the hottest days of the summer.

 How it Works

 EBCE will maintain the same incentive structure as PG&E: customers will receive a discount all summer (on monthly demand charges for E19 and E20 accounts; on demand charges and energy for A10 accounts) in exchange for a surcharge on energy consumed during “super-peak” hours (2 p.m. to 6 p.m.) on up to 15 event days during the summer season (May 1 to October 31).
 EBCE will employ a slightly different administrative approach due to billing limitations: with EBCE’s program, customers will be billed monthly at the standard EBCE rate for the applicable account rate schedule.
 Once a year, following the completion of the summer season, EBCE will evaluate the account’s summer electricity demand, and electricity consumed during event day super-peak hours.
 If the account curtailed its electricity demand to the point where the demand reduction credits are greater than the “super-peak” charges, EBCE will issue a credit for that net amount.